Are-Oelsner/Spiderling/README.md

 attractor could be vacuum in the sky/black hole

 For attractor use gravity equation F = m1m2... and solve for acceleration

+Project 4 Details

+Don't need to write image loader can use qt or soil or anything I want only need to support 1 material per obj

+//Personal -- add lots of cool models